mrsalmon1976/Stateless.WorkflowEngine/deployment/_readme.txt

-1. Set the version number in AssemblyVersion.cs to 1.x.x
+1. Set the version number in source/SharedAssemblyVersion.cs to 1.x.x
 2. Build the project in Release
 3. Run "build.ps1" - this will create the zip files
 4. Go to GitHub and add these as new release files